 PORTRAIT du journaliste canadien | Portrait of the Canadian journalist

-Key findings from our 2014-2016 study are presented in the following publications:
+Key findings and implications of our 2014-2016 study are presented in the following publications:

 Just Who Do Canadian Journalists Think They Are?
 Political Role Conceptions in Global and Historical Perspective.
 By Heather Rollwagen, Ivor Shapiro, Geneviève Bonin-Labelle, Lindsay Fitzgerald, and Lauriane Tremblay.
 Canadian Journal of Political Science 52 (3) September 2019 , pp. 461-477.